Minuscule 33

-Minuscule 33 (in the Gregory-Aland numbering), δ 48 (Soden), before the French Revolution was called Codex Colbertinus 2844.
-It is a Greek minuscule manuscript of the New Testament on parchment, dated palaeographically to the 9th century.
-The manuscript is lacunose.
-It has marginalia.
-According to the textual critics it is one of the best minuscule manuscripts of the New Testament.
+Minuscule 33 is a Greek minuscule manuscript of the New Testament, written on parchment.
+Before the French Revolution was called Codex Colbertinus 2844.
+It is designated by the siglum 33 in the Gregory-Aland numbering of New Testament manuscripts, and as δ 48 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative handwriting styles (palaeography), it has been assigned to the 9th century.
+The manuscript has several gaps.

+It has marginal notes.
+According to textual critics, it is one of the best minuscule manuscripts of the New Testament.